lagotto/plosOpenR/README.md

 ## Retrieve a set of articles through the PLoS Search API
 The **articlesSearch** script can query the PLoS Search API through a variety of criteria, including:

+* Title
 * Author
 * Editor
 * Affiliation
 * Funder (through the financial disclosure field)

-The results can be filtered by date, article type and subject category.
+The results can be filtered by date, article type and main subject category.

 ## Collect the metrics for these articles
 The **almSearch** script takes the output of the **articlesSearch** script as input, but can use any list of PLoS DOIs.
 The script generates a table of article level metrics for these DOIs and stores them in a CSV file.